django/deps/draft/orm-field-api-related-improvement.rst

 comment = flag.comment_set.all()[0]

 as the ORM doesn't know for a fact that each flag could only have one comment.
-But Django _could_ implement a OneToManyField in this way (using the underlying ManyToMany paradigm), and provide sugar such that this would all be nice and flexible, without having to do cumbersome ORM calls or explicitly define extra join tables:
+But Django can implement a OneToManyField in this way (using the underlying ManyToMany paradigm), and provide sugar such that this would all be nice and flexible, without having to do cumbersome ORM calls or explicitly define extra join tables: